smpadhy/ProjectManagement/ME-MYSELF-I/Weekly-meetings.md

 * [22nd September 2017](#date-22nd-september-2017)
 * [14th September 2017](#date-14th-september-2017)

+### Date 17th November 2017

+#### What did I achieve?
+* Started working on model to add participants to project planner module.
+Posted issues for discussion in BrainVerse github
+* Started working on instrument editor module
+* Learned TravisCI configuration for github and added setup for Brainverse
+* Meeting with Satra
+* Started working on the project report

+#### What did I struggle with?
+* Setting up TravisCI configuration - passing environment variables and setting up .travis.yml file.
+* NIDM-E model for participants and execution of project Planner

+#### Who helped me this week?
+* Karl, Satra answered my questions on NIDM-E model for participant and execution of project planner.

+#### Who did I help this week?
+None

+#### Where did I need help from Satra?
+* Review of pull request for experiment planner

+#### What would I like to work on next week?
+* Project report
+* Instrument Editor

 ### Date 10th November 2017

+#### What did I achieve?
 * [Experiment planner](https://github.com/smpadhy/brainverse/tree/feature-kanban-board): Finished on the following features:
   * UI Integration with backend
   * Autosave